travis-ci/docs-travis-ci-com/user/private-dependencies.md

 This approach works just like the [password](#Password) approach outlined above, except instead of the username/password pair, you use a GitHub API token.

-Under the GitHub account settings for the user you want to use, navigate to [Applications](https://github.com/settings/applications) and generate a "personal access tokens".
+Under the GitHub account settings for the user you want to use, navigate to [Settings](https://github.com/settings/tokens), [Developer settings](https://github.com/settings/developers), and then generate a "Personal access tokens".
 Make sure the token has the "repo" scope.

 Your `~/.netrc` should look like this: